Russian Sleep Experiment: Reception

-It is considered by some to be the greatest and most shared creepypasta story ever made and Dread Central's Josh Millican has called it "one of the most shocking and impactful urban legends of the Internet Age".
+Dread Central's Josh Millican has called it "one of the most shocking and impactful urban legends of the Internet Age".
 In the chapter "Horror Memes and Digital dinosaur" in The Palgrave Handbook of Contemporary Gothic, Tosha R. Taylor wrote that the creepypasta "reflects residual political anxieties as it purports to reveal a top-secret effort by Russian scientists in World War II."
 Sonali Srivastav and Shikha Rai drew comparisons between "Russian Sleep Experiment" and the 2018 miniseries Ghoul, noting that the series took inspiration from the creepypasta.

 Adaptations

 The Russian Sleep Experiment's popularity has led to various adaptations over the years.
 A novel inspired by the original short story was published in 2015 but is now out-of-print.
 The 2019 play Subject UH1317 - When Science Traces A Deadly Turn is based on the short story.
 In early 2018, a psychological thriller based on the short story began production in Ireland, directed by John Farrelly.
 The film was subsequently released in November 2022.

 In July 2019, horror author Jeremy Bates published The Sleep Experiment, a novel closely based on the original short story.
 Several other adaptations have been created, including a film based on the short story entitled The Soviet Sleep Experiment, with Chris Kattan starring and Barry Andersson directing.
 Filming for the movie took place in Lakeville, Minnesota during 2018.